Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Golf

 Golf betting works differently from team sports because most markets stretch across an entire tournament.
-Common options include outright winner, top-five finish, top-10 finish, made/missed cut and head-to-head matchups.
-Golf can be appealing if you like researching course fit, recent form, weather and player consistency.
+Common options include outright winner, top-five finish, top-10 finish, made or missed cut, and head-to-head matchups.
+Golf can be appealing if you like researching course fit, recent form, weather, and player consistency.

 Live Betting Canada: What to Know Before You Bet In-Play